-Every piece of content I create in a given day begins with strategy.
-Usually it’s a combination of collaborative discussions with clients and independent research, but regardless of the methods, the goal is the same: Tell a story that’s engaging for the reader, valuable for the client and strategically designed to get noticed on the web.
+Every piece of content I create on a given day begins with strategy.
+Usually, it’s a combination of collaborative discussions with clients and independent research, but regardless of the methods, the goal is the same: Tell a story that’s engaging for the reader, valuable for the client and strategically designed to get noticed on the web.

 Relationship with SEO

 Ultimately, as a web writer, my relationship with SEO is extremely practical.
 I’ve been trained to identify effective keywords and do some big-picture strategic thinking about how terms are best used in a content marketing strategy.
 However, it’s important to prioritize developing strategies to build content around those terms without overtly cramming in key terms or buzzwords.

 Marrying SEO with content writing is very much like threading a needle.
 It requires a delicate, intentional touch.
 Plus, a content writer job doesn’t end when a piece is published.
 There’s also social media or email promotion to be factored in, as well as the larger marketing performance itself.
 A blog, for instance, can live on the internet forever and can be circulated through email and across social media.
 This means I have to consider how my work will be featured, optimized and talked about online.

 The post-publication takeaways (Did it generate social media buzz?
 Did it help drive open rates or time on page?) are then cycled into my next piece for that client.
 Every post is a learning experience.